• Skip to primary navigation

 • Contact

-The Red and Purple Modernization (RPM) corridor is a 9.6 mile stretch of track built over a century ago.
-It serves some of Chicago’s densest areas including Lakeview and the 44th ward.
-In order to accommodate recent increases in ridership along the RPM corridor during rush hours, the CTA needs to increase service, however it is currently at capacity.
-The RPM program addresses this issue by completely modernizing and rebuilding much of the corridor from Belmont to Howard.
-In the 44th ward, this includes the Red-Purple Bypass Project.
+The Red and Purple Modernization (RPM) corridor is a 9.6 mile stretch of track built over a century ago stretching from Belmont to Howard.
+It serves some of Chicago’s densest areas including Lakeview and the 44th Ward.
+In order to accommodate current and predicted increases in ridership along the RPM corridor during rush hours, the CTA needs to increase service, however it is currently at capacity.
+The RPM program addresses this issue by completely modernizing and rebuilding much of the century-old corridor from Belmont to Howard.
+In the 44th Ward, RPM will encompass the complete reconstruction of the Red and Purple Line track structures from Belmont to Cornelia/Newport (referred to as the North Main Line Reconstruction).
+Between Addison and Belmont, southbound Red and Purple line service will operate along the same northbound track; while, northbound Red and Purple Line service will operate along the same southbound track.
+This change is necessary for the dismantlement and replacement of the North Main Line’s western most tracks.
+A temporary track structure has been built to enable the continuation of normal service of the Loop-bound Brown Line as the normal track configuration is updated.

 • The addition of up to eight more Red Line trains per hour during rush periods

-• Accommodate up to 7,200 additional customers per hour during rush hour
+• Ability to accommodate up to 7,200 additional customers per hour during rush hour

 • Increased Red and Purple line train speeds by 60 percent through this intersection